History:

 East 71st Street (Silver Crest, 197?)

 Half of the album is beautifully done acoustic folk rock with electric and acoustic guitars and bass guitar.
 The rest is a little too amped up and doesn't fit the vibe.
-His rendition of “Reason To Believe” is well done with pleasant acoustic guitars and bass guitar accompanying a great echoey vocal.
-“I’ll Never Fall In Love Again” is similar in arrangement and also quite good with a bouncy bass line.
+His rendition of “Reason To Believe” is pleasant with subdued acoustic guitars and bass guitar accompanying a great echoey vocal.
+“I’ll Never Fall In Love Again” is similar in arrangement and has a fun bouncy bass line.
 “Scarlet Ribbons” is a nice soft version with some faint electric guitar carrying the song along.
 Campbell’s voice is more suited for the softer tunes than the fast paced action on tracks like “California Dreamin”, “Draft Dodger Rag”, and “Let It Be” which aren't quite good.